francisanthony111/mixtape-challenge/README.md

 # Mixtape Challenge: Backstage Pass

-This repository contains the source code and deployment files for a simple web-based Capture The Flag (CTF) challenge involving cookie manipulation.
+This repository contains the source code and deployment files for a simple web-based Capture the Flag (CTF) challenge that involves cookie manipulation.

 ### Overview